Education, Minor School of Education

 - Seek employment in policy, advocacy, or other education-related careers.

-Students must complete 20 units the Minor program in Education.
+Students must complete 20 units in the Minor program in Education.
 At least 12 units of the 20-unit minimum for the minor must be in Education.
 The remaining units for the minor may be in education or a related field as approved on the electives list.
-See Education, School of.
+See About the Education Minor.

 |Upper Division Required Courses|